taroserigano/taroserigano/README.md

 ## I'm a Developer and AWS certified Solution Architect!

-- 🔭 I’m currently working on AWS!
+- 🔭 I’m currently working on AWS Machine Learning!
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2020 Goals: Contribute more to Open Source projects